Ayxin, Golos, and Ryxi watched as the interlopers descended into the gorge.

 Now was the time to push the descendent of the Drought Goddess over the edge.

 With a will and a word, Ayxin brought the power of her blood to bear.

-Dragon fear radiated from Ayxin’s body, filling the limited space of her pocket dimension like a miasma, thick as molasses.
+Dragon fear radiated from Ayxin's body, filling the limited space of her pocket dimension like a haze, thick as molasses.
 If Golos had been here, he would have dropped on all four knees and whimpered.

-The human Mage tensed, his face grew white as ash.
+The human Mage tensed.
+His face grew white as ash.

 Good, Ayxin felt vindicated by the outcome.